MohamedB-01/Team-Profile-Generator/README.md

  Simply navigate to the application folder in gitbash and run the command line " node index.js" then follow prompt"

 ## Usage
-pleae reffer to the video
+please refer to the video

 [Link](https://drive.google.com/file/d/10-qfwwdonKVYZANM2aW7Mf6J2-kgFS4a/view)